JP Morgan Chase purchases multi-family loans from Citi

 The increase in mortgage lending

 Applications for new mortgages have been slowly but surely ticking up.
 Applications for new home loans increased by about .6 percent last week.
-The number of people who need a loan but are not applying for one, though, also appears to be rising.
+The number of people who need a loan but are not requesting one, though, also appears to be rising.
 Though legislators are putting pressure on banks to increase their lending, banks are fighting back.
-The argument is that banks are doing everything they can to offer loans to “credit-worthy” applicants.
+The argument is that banks are doing everything they can to offer loans to “credit-worthy” consumers.
 After years of economic downturn and job losses, there are fewer “credit-worthy” people than ever.
 JP Morgan Chase’s purchase of multi-family home loans is helping shift assets around large banks, but there is debate as to whether it will actually help increase lending from either entity.